 - Deputy chair, Commerce Commission (New Zealand’s competition and consumer watchdog) (2003)

-Miriam has also served on many other governing or advisory boards or committees, including those of LEADR New Zealand (Lawyers Engaged in Alternative Dispute Resolution), the New Zealand Law Society, Auckland District Law Society, the Legal Research Foundation and the Competition Law and Policy Institute.
+Miriam has also served on many other governing or advisory boards or committees, including those of LEADR New Zealand (Lawyers Engaged in Alternative Dispute Resolution), the New Zealand Law Society, Auckland District Law Society, the Law Foundation, the Legal Research Foundation and the Competition Law and Policy Institute.